-GSA has a number of FIPS 201 Compliant and legacy PACS solutions and services available for agencies to purchase through the Multiple Award Schedules (MAS) Program.
-More information about the certified service component for PACS can be found at the Secure Technology Alliance.
+GSA offers several FIPS 201-compliant and legacy PACS solutions and services for agencies to purchase through the Multiple Award Schedules (MAS) Program.
+The Secure Technology Alliance provides more information about the certified service component for PACS.

-Before an agency customer issues its PACS security solicitation with GSA, it is important take time to consider the breadth and scope of the project.
-As stated previously, PACS are used as an electronic security counter-measure to control employee and visitor access to a facility.
-In so doing, PACS are designed to safeguard government assets.
-For this reason, we direct customers to use Security & Protection category, Security & Protection/Security Systems subcategory, as the main Schedule vehicle for PACS requirements.
+Before an agency customer issues its PACS security solicitation with GSA, it is important to consider the project's breadth and scope.
+As stated previously, PACS is used as an electronic security countermeasure to control employee and visitor access to a facility.
+In so doing, PACS is designed to safeguard government assets.
+For this reason, we direct customers to use the Security & Protection category, Security & Protection/Security Systems subcategory, as the main Schedule vehicle for PACS requirements.

-Under GSA Security & Protection/Security Systems, the following Special Item Numbers (SINs) are applicable to PACS.
+Under GSA Security & Protection/Security Systems, the following Special Item Numbers (SINs) apply to PACS.